Backend Implementation Plan

 Flow:

-/auth/me/access - Auth loads:
+- Auth validates JWT

-- Auth calls Platform Core:
+- Auth calls Core:

 effectiveAccess = entitlements ∩ userGrants- Auth returns final access model